Governance and ethics

 • shareholder alignment through director share ownership requirements

 Good governance starts with our Board of Directors.
 Sun Life’s Board is composed of qualified and experienced members from diverse backgrounds.
-Including the Chair of the Board, 11 of our 12 Board members are independent.
+All Board members except for our President & CEO are independent, including the Chair of the Board.
 This structure drives effective decision-making and long-term, sustainable value creation for our stakeholders.
 By focusing on continuous improvement, the Board ensures that Sun Life stays on top of changing regulatory and market expectations.

-Our Code of Conduct (the Code) is a compass for how we conduct our business.
-It sets clear standards for proper behaviour.
+Our Code of Conduct (the Code) helps guide us and sets clear expectations for our behaviour, how we conduct our business and make decisions.
 We review the Code annually, with an in-depth review at least every three years.
 These reviews help us stay relevant with emerging topics in the current environment and reflect evolving industry standards.
 As a global company, our Code reflects the diversity of our organization and is available in nine languages.
 All employees and Board members must complete annual training and declare their compliance with the Code.

 We have a robust framework of controls, policies and programs to support the Code and to prevent and detect all forms of corruption.
 These elements help us meet legal and regulatory requirements and protect our business, employees and Clients.